Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 Another limitation of the current distributed rendering is that there is no fault tolerance.
 If a worker goes down in the current system the master will detect the error and terminate, which will propagate the termination to the remaining workers.
-For long runs especially at high node counts worker failures are not that rare and a much better approach here would be to redistributed the failed workers blocks.
+For long runs especially at high node counts worker failures are not that rare and a much better approach here would be to redistribute the failed worker's blocks.
 I'm unsure if this is something I'll implement, in the presence of work stealing it would become even more complex.
 For example we wouldn't want to re-assign blocks that were stolen from the worker before it crashed, but determining which blocks were stolen might be tough.